cdhowe/JT-Mapper/README.md

 If you don't type in a callsign and grid, JT-Mapper will use default variables values in the program.
 To make JT-Mapper always use your callsign and grid locator, open a text editor (TextEdit works well on Mac OS X), and change the variables `mycall` and `mygrid`.

+#### Modification for Linux
+To run `JT-Mapper` on Linux, you must modify the `new_window` function at the top of the file.
+Simply comment out the line that begins with `quartz` and replace it with the currently commented line that starts with `x11`.
+The change is necessary because of the different R functions used in the two operating systems create a new window for the map.

+#### Windows Is Not Yet Supported
+Unfortunately `JT-Mapper` doesn't yet run on Windows.
+As noted below, the program uses the `tail` utility to read the last 50 lines of the `WSJT-X` ALL.TXT file.
+To run on Windows, I should probably change that code to use a function that performs the same function in R. Clearly I haven't gotten around to that yet.

 ## How the Software Works
 JT-Mapper is written in R, a high-level language typically used by data scientists for its analytical and visualization capabilities.
 While I developed this software on Mac OS X, it can be run on Windows and Linux as well just by tweaking some of the variables at the beginning of the program.

 The basic operation of the program is a simple 5 step process:

 1. Wait until the 52 second mark of each minute.
-2. Once there, read the last 50 lines of the ALL.TXT file written by the WSJT-X program.
+2. At 52 seconds past the minute, run the `tail` utility read the last 50 lines of the ALL.TXT file written by the WSJT-X program.
 On Macs, this is kept in `/Users/username/Library/Application Support/WSJT-X/`.
 On other operating systems it is in a different place; you can adjust the location by changing the variable `loglocation`.
 You can also adjust the number of lines the program reads by adding a first argument on the command line or by changing the variable `wsjtxlines`.
 3. Find all the transmissions that have a grid locator at the end of the line, and convert that to a longitude and latitude.
 4. For all the transmissions that don't have a grid locator in them, see if the sending callsign has sent a grid locator in the last 50 lines and use that location instead.
 5. Categorize the label for the call by whether the transmission occurred within the last minute and whether it contained our call or a CQ.

-Much of the complexity of the program comes from trying to properly scale the map to include all the stations heard while not plotting too much.
+Much of the complexity of the program comes from trying to properly scale the map to include all the stations heard while not plotting too much or trying to scale the map past 180 degrees of longitude and 90 degrees of latitude.
+The current code is not optimal or even particularly well-structured, but it works and I'm sticking with it until I rewrite all the mapping code to use better maps and real projections.

-## Modification for Linux
-To run `JT-Mapper` on Linux, you must modify the `new_window` function at the top of the file.
-Simply comment out the line that begins with `quartz` and replace it with the currently commented line that starts with `x11`.
-The change is necessary because of the different R functions used in the two operating systems create a new window for the map.

 ## Issues, Bugs, and Challenges
 I wrote this program to satisfy my own JT65 and JT9 operating interests and needs.
 As such, it is very much a work in progress and has many shortcomings.
 To prevent others from being surprised, here's a quick rundown of things that the program doesn't do well:

 * **Handing midnight GMT**: When midnight GMT comes, the program doesn't recognize and categorize new transmissions correctly until older sequences aren't in the list of last 50 transmissions.
 This is because it sorts the list according to just GMT time, not time and date.
-* **Handling long callsigns**: The program callsign parser is pretty ad-hoc, and doesn't really understand callsigns with slashes in them.
+* **Handling long and unusual callsigns**: The program callsign parser is pretty ad-hoc, and doesn't really understand extended callsigns.
 It muddles through, but it could do better.
 * **Overplotting**: If you hear many calls at once, they by necessity will overwrite each other on the map.
 You can reduce this by reducing the number of lines of log you process each run, but the program doesn't make any effort to avoid the issue.
 * **The map isn't a proper projection**: R is happy to do map projections, but doing them with a high resolution isn't very fast.
 Instead of slowing down the plotting for the prettiest plot, I simply plot latitude and longitude using a rectangular grid.
 As a result, many of the countries and continents are distorted from their actual shapes and areas.

 I'm sure there are many more bugs; feel free to clone this repository and fix issues that bother you.
-And by all means, let me know if you create nifty new enhancements.
+And by all means, let me know if you modify the code to do nifty new things or to work better on other platforms.
 I can be reached at:

 wg1v@carlhowe.com